sunschneider/valetbike/README.md

 * In the valetbike/config/initializers folder, add a new file named "_env.rb".
 In this file add this:
 * ENV['MYSQL_USERNAME']   =   "your username"
 * ENV['MYSQL_PASSWORD']   =   "your password"
+* ENV['MYSQL_SOCKET'] = your socket, which is "/tmp/mysql.sock" for Mac and "/var/run/mysqld/mysqld.sock" for Windows

 8. Prepare databases in MySQL
 * `mysql -u root -p`